Clinical Heart and Vascular Center

 To Dr. Reimold, involving more women physicians is not solely a matter of equality – it's a differentiator for patient care.
 "When there are more women in the field, it increases diversity and brings different perspectives and different ways of thinking," she says.

-UT Southwestern Medical Center is ranked the No. 1 hospital in Texas for cardiology and heart surgery -- and is among the nation's top 15 hospitals for heart care -- according to U.S. News & World Report.
+UT Southwestern Medical Center is ranked the #1 hospital in Texas for cardiology and heart surgery – and #11 in the nation – according to U.S. News & World Report.
 It's a rise fueled in part by the diversity of thought -- and the availability of opportunity -- in the Division of Cardiology.

 “Encouraging women to join this field goes beyond recruiting,” Dr. Reimold says.
 “We invite trainees to attend specialty meetings.
 We involve them in research projects.
 We get to know them and demonstrate that their concerns (about work/family balance, for example) should not hold them back.”